 1. Severity of Damage

-The type of damage your phone experienced can range from mild to severe, and you might not always be able to tell immediately.
-Water can enter your phone through its charging port, headphone jack, speakers and other openings.
+The type of damage your phone experienced can vary from mild to severe, and you might not necessarily be able to tell immediately.
+Water can enter your phone through its charging port, speakers and other openings.
 If water gets inside, it can stay there for days.
-Even if your phone is completely dry on the outside, water could be corroding or rusting internal circuitry.
+Even if your phone is dry on the outside, water could be corroding or rusting internal circuitry.

-How do you know the severity of your cell phone’s water damage?
-Think about how much water your phone was exposed to before you dried it.
-Spilling half a glass of water on your phone will cause less damage than submerging it for several minutes.
+How do you assess the severity of your cell phone’s water damage?
+Think about how much water your phone was exposed to.
+Spilling half a glass of water on your phone will cause less damage than submerging it for a few minutes.
 The best way to determine the extent of your phone’s damage is to have an expert open it up.
+Remember that if your data needs to be professionally recovered, repair shops usually charge an extra $50-$150 on top of the base repair cost.
+If you need the repair done faster, expedited service can add another 20-30% to your total bill.

 2. Whether or Not You Have Insurance

-Many major insurance providers offer electronics insurance that gives cell phone owners a break if their phones experience water damage.
-These plans are often affordable, with monthly premiums ranging from $5 to $20.
-Liquid damage is one of the several accidents that electronics insurance can cover, along with accidental damage, mechanical issues, theft and sometimes loss.
+Many insurance providers offer electronics insurance that gives cell phone owners a break if their phones experience water damage.
+These plans are usually affordable, with monthly premiums ranging from $5 to $20.
+Liquid damage is one of a few accidents that electronics insurance can cover, along with mechanical problems, theft and sometimes loss.

 3. Whether Your Phone Is Water Resistant

-Many newer cell phones have a certain level of water resistance.
-Phone manufacturers like Apple and Samsung offer water-resistant devices tested in laboratory settings to determine how much water the phones could withstand.
-Each phone is rated according to ingress protection (IP), a universal measurement for liquid resistance.
+Many newer cell phones have a level of water resistance.
+Phone manufacturers like Apple and Samsung offer water-resistant devices tested in laboratory settings to determine how much water the phones can withstand, and each phone is rated according to ingress protection (IP), a universal measurement for liquid resistance.

 4. Type of Phone

 The age, type and model of your cell phone can also affect how much it costs to repair it after water damage.
-If you have a newer cell phone, the cost of repair is generally higher than for an older phone.
-This is because the latest devices come with innovative technology and the newest components.
-These parts are more expensive to buy, and thus, more expensive to repair.
+If you have a newer cell phone, the cost of repair is usually higher than for an older phone, because the latest devices have innovative technology and the newest parts.
+These parts are more expensive to buy and, so, more expensive to repair.

 How to Tell if Your Phone Is Fixable

-You might be trying to avoid taking your cell phone in to see the tech doctor — at least for now.
-Fortunately, you can do a few things to determine whether your phone is fixable.
-Ask yourself these questions to determine if your phone is repairable:
+If your phone has been water damaged, you could be trying to stay away from taking your cell phone in to see the tech doctor – at least for now.
+Fortunately, you can do a few things to determine if your phone is fixable.
+Ask yourself these questions to decide if your phone is repairable:

 1. Does It Turn On?

-You may be tempted to immediately turn on your phone after retrieving it from the water to see if it’s still working.
-This isn’t a good idea since water is a good conductor of electricity.
-The power surging through your phone could ruin it completely.
+You may be tempted to immediately turn on your phone after retrieving it from the water to see if it’s still working – this isn’t a good idea since water is a conductor of electricity.
+The power surging through your phone could ruin it.

-Instead, power your phone off as soon as you dry it down.
+Instead, power your phone off as soon as you dry it off.
 If there’s any leftover water inside your device, turning it off can prevent further damage to the internal circuitry.
-It’s best to wait at least 48 hours before turning on or charging your phone.
-It might be a hard wait, but it’s vital.
-If your phone powers on after this length of time, it’s probably fixable.
+It’s best to wait at least 48 hours before turning on or charging your phone – maybe a hard wait, but it matters.
+If your phone powers on after this time, it’s probably fixable.

 2. Have You Removed the SIM Card?

-Give your phone a fighting chance by removing everything from it you can.
-Doing so can protect expensive elements from water damage and help the phone dry out better.
-You should make sure the phone is externally dry before taking this step.
+Give your phone a fighting chance by removing everything from it you can; it can protect expensive elements from water damage and help the phone dry out better.
+You should make sure that the phone is externally dry before taking this step.

-If your phone model allows you to, remove the SIM card and battery immediately.
-You can open the SIM tray on iPhones using a paper clip or a special SIM-eject tool.
-For a Samsung device, you might be able to remove the back cover by prying it open with the rear notch.
+Remove the SIM card as soon as possible.
+You can open the SIM tray on iPhones with a paper clip or a SIM-eject tool.
+For a Samsung device, the SIM tray is usually accessible via an eject tool as well.
+Most modern Samsung phones no longer have removable backs or batteries.
 Keep your SIM card in case you can salvage some of your phone’s stored data.
-Be aware that some phone models are fully encased, making it impossible to remove the battery.

 Here are a few other pieces you can remove to help your phone dry: